nadinespy/nadinespy.github.io/_posts/2023-07-01-collaborative-research-software-engineering.md

   <body>
     <!-- This is the markup of your box, in simpler terms the content structure. -->
     <div class="boxed5"  >
-     If you’re keen on learning how to restructure existing code such that it is more robust, reusable and maintainable, automate the process of testing and verifying software correctness, and collaboratively work with others in a way that mimics a typical software development process within a team, then we’re looking forward to you!
+     If you’re keen on learning how to restructure existing code such that it is more robust, reusable and maintainable, automate the process of testing and verifying software correctness, and collaboratively work with others in a way that mimics a typical software development process within a team, then **we’re looking forward to you**!
     </div>
   </body>
 </html>